wasp-lang/wasp/web/docs/auth/auth-hooks.md

   The user's provider ID is an object with two properties:
   - `providerName: string`

-    The name of the provider (e.g. `'email'`, `'google'`, `'github'`)
+    The provider's name (e.g. `'email'`, `'google'`, `'github'`)
   - `providerUserId: string`

-    The unique ID of the user in the provider's system (e.g. email, Google ID, GitHub ID)
+    The user's unique ID in the provider's system (e.g. email, Google ID, GitHub ID)
 - `prisma: PrismaClient`

-  Prisma client instance which you can use to query your database.
+  The Prisma client instance which you can use to query your database.
 - `req: Request`

-  [Express request object](https://expressjs.com/en/api.html#req) from which you can access the request headers, cookies, etc.
+  The [Express request object](https://expressjs.com/en/api.html#req) from which you can access the request headers, cookies, etc.
 - `hookName: string`

-  The name of the current hook (`'onBeforeSignup'`).
+  The current hook name (`'onBeforeSignup'`).
 This value can be useful when logging or debugging.

 Wasp ignores this hook's **return value**.